 Pork tenderloin can be prepared elegantly enough for a company dinner or simply enough for a family dinner.
 Here, I serve it with a sauce made of maple syrup and the famed French liqueur, Grand Marnier.

 If you’re concerned about eating healthy and keeping fat content low, pork tenderloin is a great choice.
 It’s got about the same fat content as a boneless, skinless chicken breast.
 The “other white meat” website notes that today’s common cuts of pork are 16% leaner and have 27% less saturated fat as compared to 1991.

 Good pork tenderloins will weigh between 3/4 of a pound and about 1 1/2 pounds.
 You can find larger ones in the warehouse stores, but they are not the best choice in my opinion.
 It’s worth seeking out a butcher or better grocery store meat counter that offers the smaller tenderloins.
-Sometimes I can find organic pork tenderloin at Whole Foods and its the best.
+Sometimes prefer the organic pork tenderloin at Whole Foods.
+It’s the best I’ve found.

 For quantity figure about 6-8 ounces per person in terms of raw weight.
 You’ll often find two tenderloins packaged together.
 This works well if you are cooking for four people or enjoy leftovers.
 Thinly sliced pork tenderloin makes a great sandwich the next day.

 In terms of cooking technique, I coat the tenderloin with salt, pepper and granulated garlic, rub with a little olive oil, sear in a hot sauté pan, then finish in a 375° oven for about 8 minutes or until it reaches 140-145 degrees.
 I used to roast in a hotter oven, at 425° with a shorter time but have recently turned the temperature down.